Oliver Reed: Activities

 In 1964, Reed was in the Crazy Elephant nightclub in Leicester Square and got into a dispute at the bar with a couple of men that ended with Reed walking away with a dismissive remark.
 They waited until he went to the toilet, followed him in and attacked him with broken bottles.
 He received 63 stitches in one side of his face, was left with permanent scarring, and initially thought his film career was over.
 According to his brother, subsequent to the attack, when arguing, the burly Reed would bring his hands up in a gesture that was defensive but many men found very intimidating.

-In 1993, Reed was unsuccessfully sued by his former stuntman, stand-in and friend Reg Prince, for an alleged spinal injury incurred by the latter while on location for the filming of Castaway.
+In 1993, Reed was unsuccessfully sued by his former stuntman, stand-in, and friend Reg Prince for an alleged spinal injury incurred by the latter while on location for the filming of Castaway.

-He claimed to have turned down major roles in two Hollywood movies, The Sting (although he did appear in the 1983 sequel The Sting II).
+He claimed to have turned down a major role in the Hollywood movie The Sting (although he did appear in the 1983 sequel The Sting II).
 When the 1970s UK government raised taxes on personal income, Reed initially declined to join the exodus of major British film stars to Hollywood and other more tax-friendly locales.
 In the late 1970s, Reed relocated to Guernsey as a tax exile.
 He had sold his large house, Broome Hall, between the Surrey villages of Coldharbour and Ockley, and initially lodged at the Duke of Normandie Hotel in Saint Peter Port.

 Reed often described himself as a British patriot and preferred to live in the United Kingdom over relocating to Hollywood.
 He supported British military efforts during the Falklands War.
-According to Robert Sellers, Reed tried reenlisting, at age 44, in the British army following the outbreak of the conflict but was turned down.
+According to Robert Sellers, Reed tried reenlisting, at age 44, in the British Army following the outbreak of the conflict but was turned down.

 In 2013, the writer Robert Sellers published What Fresh Lunacy Is This? – The Authorised Biography of Oliver Reed.